NYULibraries/primo-explore-views/README.md

 With Docker and docker-compose installed:

 1. Configure `docker-compose.yml` to fit your institutional setup in the `x-environment` section. ([docker-compose environment variables](https://docs.docker.com/compose/environment-variables/))
+1. Ensure `volumes` to local directories are configured in `docker-compose.yml`
 1. Use the `up` command to `docker-compose build web`
 1. `NODE_ENV=[stage] VIEW=[view_name] docker-compose up web`